Flank/flank-dashboard/metrics/web/docs/features/storybook/01_metrics_storybook_design.md

 - **Story** - a class, that groups together a list of chapters.
 - **Chapter** - a class, that represents a specific widget we want to display within the storybook.
-- **Chapter Options** - a class, that holds a collection of properties, that UI widgets can use to build an [editing panel](#editing-panel) with a list of inputs to change the widget's appearance.
+- **Chapter Controls** - a class, that holds a collection of properties, that UI widgets can use to build an [editing panel](#editing-panel) with a list of inputs to change the widget's appearance.

 Consider the following diagram, that describes relations between the described parts: